Ganesha2282882/blang/README.md

 # blang
 A programming language.
 Stands for "Brahma Language"

-It doesn't use a file, instead, it uses your shell.
+It now uses a file!
+Run:
+`APP SCRIPT`
+instead of:
+`APP CODEINSTRING`

 To build it, you neeed `pyinstaller`, and mark the `build1` file executable.